 Our instructors are drawn from CSF staff, leading academics at international universities such as University of Hawai’i and University of Wisconsin-Madison, as well as professors from Indonesia’s leading universities such as Bogor Agricultural University and Gadjah Mada University.

 This course is for those at the forefront of marine and fisheries conservation challenges in Indonesia, including representatives of government agencies, managers of conservation programs and protected areas, directors of non-governmental and community organizations, foundation program officers, and professionals from development banks and the private sector.
 Applicants from a variety of disciplines such as biology, law, anthropology, or economics are encouraged to apply.
 Previous training in economics is not essential.
 Applicants must be proficient in spoken and written English.

 CSF will cover the cost of tuition, accommodation, local transportation to and from the venue, materials, and 3 meals per day for accepted applicants.
-Please note that participants are responsible for paying their own travel to and from Makassar.
+Please note that participants are responsible for paying their own travel to and from Bali.

 APPLICATION & SELECTION

 The deadline for applications is February 4, 2019.
 Selection will be based on several criteria including but not limited to: background, experience in the marine context of Indonesia, willingness to learn, and English language proficiency.
 Those who are interested should fill out the application form here.